My flesh and my heart may fail,

 to those who are pure in heart.

-2 But as for me, my feet almost slipped.
+2 But as for me, I had almost lost my footing.

 3 For I was envious of the arrogant,